Madivoli/Superstore-Performance-Customer-and-Product-Analysis/README.md

 - Net profit margin (r = -0.591829) exhibits **a moderately strong negative correlation**.
 Similar to profit margin, a lower net profit margin is associated with a greater chance of incurring a loss.
 - There is **a weak negative relationship between profit and is_loss** (r = -0.234539).
 As profit decreases, the likelihood of a loss tends to increase.

+---
-*2. Is there a relationship between discount levels and profitability?
-At what discount level do products typically become unprofitable?*
+3. Is there a relationship between discount levels and profit margin?
+At what discount level do products typically become unprofitable?

 <img width="975" height="156" alt="image" src="https://github.com/user-attachments/assets/ee1cb8c9-f70a-4bb5-8c57-ee2739e70126" />